 organizational challenges and enhance organizational capabilities, which include putting in place the steps necessary to fully implement an SSP.

 Manual on the Development of Regional and National Aviation Safety Plans presents a national aviation safety plan (NASP) template which provides an example that promotes uniform development of a NASP.
-The template addresses the minimum content proposed in the GASP but remains flexible enough to accommodate any State-specific requirements.
+The template addresses the minimum content proposed for a NASP but remains flexible enough to accommodate any State-specific requirements.
 Use of this template is not mandatory.
 States that adopt the NASP template may consider working in collaboration with other States in their region, as well as their

 current edition of the GASP.